hexadecimason/DB_Parser/README.md

 #### Cleaning

 The original core data must be cleaned.
-First, because there are too many errant values.
+There are two main reasons for this.
+First, because there are too many errant values (NaNs, type mismatches, etc.).
 Secondly, because the vast majority of wells examined internally and by external clients are the wells for which we have complete data, at either the well or the box level.

 ###### Steps